namespacebilibili/PTGM-Kitchen/README.md

   |- configs               # all experiment configs should be placed here
   |    |- data_collect     # configs for data collection runs
   |    |- default_data_configs   # defines one default data config per dataset, e.g. state/action dim etc
-  |    |- mc               # configs for our prior model and low-level policy
+  |    |- ptgm             # configs for our prior model and low-level policy
   |    |- hrl              # configs for hierarchical downstream RL
   |    |    |- steve       # configs for our method
   |    |- rl               # configs for non-hierarchical downstream RL